 Pavers are available in a variety of colors and shapes.

 Photo 1: Identify the garden border

-Lay out the edge of the border with a garden hose, using the brick pattern as a spacer.
+Lay out the border of the lawn edging with a garden hose, using the brick pattern as a spacer.
 Make curves gradual and smooth.

 Photo 2: Dig a wide trench